brevzin/cpp_proposals/2214_vector_auto/vector-auto.md

 [@P1141R2].
 But while the latter paper re-added support for an abbreviated syntax as part of variables and function templates, it missed one aspect of the original TS - in fact it didn't even mention it at all.
-And that was the ability to use placeholders in template parameters.
+And that was the ability to use placeholders in template arguments.
 As in:

 ```cpp
 std::vector<auto> v = f();